Ajay96700/Super-Store-Sales-PowerBI-Dashboard/README.md

 ![](https://github.com/Ajay96700/Super-Store-Sales-PowerBI-Dashboard/blob/main/Super-store%20Sales%20Dashboard.png)

-## This Power BI dashboard around a common retail challenge:
+## This Power BI dashboard built around a common retail challenge:
  - How can a business better manage sales, profit, and inventory to improve decision making?

 ## What I included: